deloro-project/rocc-pipelines/README.md

 The contents of the output directory are as follows:
 - several csv files (one per each 50 year period) containing vocabulary tokens, one per line.
 - a statistics file named `size-stats.csv` which contains the size of the vocabulary for each period; to change this name provide a value for `--size-stats-file` parameter.
+- a file named `lexicon-per-periods.csv` which contains the terms that appear in more than one period and the periods they appear in; to change this name provide a value for `terms-per-periods-file` parameter.